Do you accept insurance?

 Do you only work with gay people?

-No. While our primary focus is on providing a safe place for LGBTQ women and men, we also enjoy working with straight people.
+No. While our primary focus is on providing a safe place for the LGBTQ community, we also enjoy working with straight people.
 In fact, many straight people find that a gay therapist or couples counselor is the most comfortable person for them to talk to because they know that we won’t judge them for issues surrounding sex or gender.
-We only work with adults over the age of 21.

 What kind of individual therapy do you provide?